 Live Mixed in venues from 50 to 1300 capacity.
-Specialize in Gospel/Christian, but can Mix and do live sound for Pop, Rock, and Jazz.
+Specialize in Pop & Heavy Rock/Metal, but can Mix and do live sound for Pop, Gospel/Christian, and Jazz.
 I also dabble in World & latin flavors.

 I've done mostly Church venues.
 I've Live Mixed for Panama Wedding, Philharmonic, and Irish Blessing due to my college affiliation, as well as gospel artists like James Fortune, Bryan Popin.
 Venues I've done regular live services include New Covenant Church of Philadelphia, and currently Live & Mix engineer for Spring Valley Church of God

 I'm really good at live and programmed drum mixes, building big sounds out of small cans with a little bit of elbow grease.
 I also am good with mixing vocals to sound big, booming, and dreamy.

 Would love to hear from you.
 Click the contact button above to get in touch.